Mr-0w1/Discord-Bots/README.md

 # Discord-Bots
 This is a repository of all of my Discord bots minus my bot tokens.
 It is all in discord.py, do as you please.
 There are steps to make a virtual enviroment if you want.
+REMEMBER replace at the botom 'Token' with your bot token.

 ### Cloning the Repository